Creative Writing Requirements

 The minor consists of seven courses total: four writing workshops and three courses in literature.

-First priority for admission to English 278, 279, and 280 is given to sophomores.
+First priority for admission to English 278, 279, and 280 is given to declared majors and minors, first-years, sophomores, juniors, and seniors.

 No requirement for the minor may be taken satisfactory/unsatisfactory.